Jimpa: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 15 critics, indicating "mixed or average" reviews.
 Critics' reviews after Sundance were mostly lukewarm, praising the performances of Colman and Lithgow, but suggesting that Hyde tries to cover too much ground, resulting in a meandering plot.
 Robert Daniels writing on RogerEbert.com, criticised the film's lack of nuance and subtlety, and called it a "sprawling endeavor" that lacks focus.

 Peter Debruge, writing in Variety, calls the film "category-defying", and said that Lithgow's role was his richest since The World According to Garp.
 Chase Hutchinson, writing for TheWrap, wrote that Hyde "capture[d] a life...about as fully as one could ever hope to do", and that the film is "not just incisive and compassionate, but fully attuned to the rhythms of this modern family".
 He writes that Olivia Colman and John Lithgow "soar" in the film, but reserves particular praise for Aud Mason-Hyde, saying that they are "a breakout star".
 He also praises the cinematography by Matthew Chuang.

 After the film's Adelaide premiere, Stephen A. Russell, writing in ScreenHub Australia, gave the film 4 out of 5 stars, praising the acting (Mason-Hyde is "revelatory"; "the brilliant Box exaggerates her brassy Australianness with fizzing fabulousness") as well as many aspects of the film production, including direction, cinematography, musical score, and editing.
-He writes that Hyde "explores family dynamics with sensitivity and subtlety", in this "meta-textually sumptuous reckoning with [her] upbringing, which freely and fictiously rewrites that narrative".
+He writes that Hyde "explores family dynamics with sensitivity and subtlety", in this "meta-textually sumptuous reckoning with [her] upbringing, which freely and fictitiously rewrites that narrative".
 Heather Taylor Johnson, writing in InDaily, says that the writers (Hyde and McCormack) are "interested in spotlighting an intergenerational queer family in which people love one another unconditionally and are proud of one another, where they choose how to live their lives fearlessly, with openness and love and boundless support".
 She highlights one of the questions posed by Hannah, whether drama can exist without conflict, and concludes that it can.

+Peter Gray of The AU Review gave the film 3.5 out of 5 stars, summing up: "Jimpa may not always trust its viewers to read between the lines, but it's an emotive, compassionate portrait of a family trying – imperfectly, tenderly – to love each other well.
+And in a cinematic landscape that often reduces queer stories to trauma or triumph, there’s something quietly radical about a film that simply lets a family talk, argue, and stay".
+Stun Magazine, a Canberra-based magazine for the queer community, gave it 4.5 stars.
+FilmInks Cain Noble-Davies, while praising aspects of the film, wrote "it often feels like the film gets lost on its own journey across the family's subplots", and opines that it is not as strong as Hyde's previous films in terms of audience engagement.